rtaibah/jekyll-blog/_posts/blog/2008-09-24-xvideoservicethief-one-video-download-manger-to-rule-them-all.md

+---

-title: xVideoServiceThief: One Video Download Manager to Rule Them All!
+title: "xVideoServiceThief: One Video Download Manager to Rule Them All!"
 author: rami
+layout: linuxologist
-permalink: /2008/09/xvideoservicethief-one-video-download-manger-to-rule-them-all/
+permalink: /2008/09/24/xvideoservicethief-one-video-download-manger-to-rule-them-all/
-tags: Apps, Howto, Internet, Linuxologist
+categories: [Blog]
+tags: [apps, howto, internet]
+summary: "I am not really big on downloading flash videos from sites like youtube or metacafe.
+But whenever I need to, I just head straight to [keepvid](http://keepvid.com).
+Usually that does the trick, but sometimes it doesn't, and I would just quickly give up and wouldn't bother finding an alternative solution.
+Especially if you keep in mind that  keepvid would name the file 'get\_video', and then I would have to rename it and add an '.flv', then convert it to a more friendly format...yada yada yada.
+I am pretty sure that there are a lot of hacks for these little quirks out there, but that's just how important video is to me; its just  not worth the hassle.
+Until I found [xVideoServiceThief](http://xviservicethief.sourceforge.net/index.php)!"

+---

 I am not really big on downloading flash videos from sites like youtube or metacafe.
 But whenever I need to, I just head straight to [keepvid](http://keepvid.com).
 Usually that does the trick, but sometimes it doesn't, and I would just quickly give up and wouldn't bother finding an alternative solution.
-Especially if you keep in mind that  keepvid would name the file "get\_video", and then I would have to rename it and add an ".flv", then convert it to a more friendly format...yada yada yada.
+Especially if you keep in mind that  keepvid would name the file get\_video, and then I would have to rename it and add an ".flv", then convert it to a more friendly format...yada yada yada.
 I am pretty sure that there are a lot of hacks for these little quirks out there, but that's just how important video is to me; its just  not worth the hassle.
 Until I found [xVideoServiceThief](http://xviservicethief.sourceforge.net/index.php)!

 ## What is it?
 xVideoServiceThief is an \*Open Source\* download manager designed for downloading videos from youtube and other video sites (over 50!).
 It is laden with really cool features and a good deal of video sites.
 It also supports pretty much ANY operating system, whether your cup of tea is Redmond, Cupertino, or Helsinki (Windows, Mac, or Linux).